podlove/podlove-validator/README.md

 This will download the dependencies listed in bower.json - typically the components your website is made of like bootstrap and jquery.
 After completion you'll find a folder named 'components' in the root of your app.

 NOTE: if for some reason your grunt tasks are not working as expected it sometimes helps to completely re-install all libs listed in package.json.
 For this delete your 'node_modules' directory and run `npm install` again.

+#### 3. create podlove-validator.xar
+Run:

+`grunt`

+This will create a development version of the podlove-validator and package it as .xar file in the build/ direcotry.

+#### 4 install podlove-validator.xar in eXistdb
+If you have setup eXistdb and managed to get it run, open the [eXistdb Dashboard](http://localhost:8080/exist/apps/dashboard/index.html) to install the podlove-validator.xar via the "Package Manager".
+New application are installed, by clicking the + icon in the upper left of the package manager view.

 ## Grunt command reference